Beginner Guide · Updated 2026

 The Essentials

 Detergent is where first-timers often get confused.
-Many modern launderettes, including chains like Revolution Laundry, include detergent in the wash price and automatically dispense it.
+Many modern launderettes include detergent in the wash price and automatically dispense it.
 Older, independent launderettes may require you to bring your own or purchase small packets from a vending machine for around £1.
-When in doubt, bring a small bottle—you can always save it for next time if it’s not needed.
+When in doubt, bring a small bottle — you can always save it for next time if it's not needed.

 Nice to Have

 Fabric softener is optional but makes clothes softer and smell fresher.
 Most people skip it at launderettes to save time and money.
-If you’re planning to wait during the wash and dry cycles (60-90 minutes total), bring something to do like a book, phone, or laptop.
+If you're planning to wait during the wash and dry cycles (60–90 minutes total), bring something to do — a book, phone, or laptop.
 Some launderettes offer free WiFi.
-Finally, a laundry basket or reusable bags make carrying clean clothes home much easier.
+A laundry basket or reusable bags make carrying clean clothes home much easier.

 Step-by-Step: Your First Launderette Visit